Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: A non-trivial lower bound for Topological pressure

 \section{A non-trivial lower bound for Topological pressure}

 As in \cite{2016arXiv160601765B}, we create a horseshoe from a hyperbolic periodic point with large period and weak domination after a local $C^1$ perturbation.
-The topological pressure of the horseshoe after the perturbation will be bounded by the sum of positive Lyapunov exponents (or the same for the inverse of the diffeomorphism, whichever is smaller) plus the arithmetic average of the value of $\phi$ on the orbit of the periodic point with an arbitrarily small error.
+The topological pressure of the horseshoe after the perturbation will be bounded by the sum of positive Lyapunov exponents plus the arithmetic average of the value of $\phi$ on the orbit of the periodic point with an arbitrarily small error.

 \begin{theorem} Given any integer $d_0 \geq 2$ and numbers $C > 0$ and $\epsilon > 0$, there exist integers $N, T \geq 1$ with the following property.
 For any closed $d_0$-dimensional Riemannian manifold $M$, any diffeomorphism $f \in \mathrm{Diff}_{\omega}^1(M)$ with $\tmop{Lip}(f), \tmop{Lip} (f^{- 1}) \leq C$, any $\phi : M\mapsto \mathbb{R}$ continuous, any $T, N$-weak periodic point $p$ with period $T(p)$ and any constant $\delta > 0$, there exists $\rho>0$ and an $(\epsilon, V, \mathcal{O} (p))$-perturbation $g$ of $f$ in $\mathrm{Diff}_{\omega}^1(M)$, where $V:=\bigcup_{i=0}^{T(p)-1}B(f^i(p),\rho)$ and $B(f^i(p),\rho)$ is the open ball centered at $f^i(p)$ with radius $\rho >0$, such that \begin{itemize} \item for any $x$ in $\mathcal{O} (p)$, $D_xf = D_xg$ and